open-contracting/deploy/docs/deploy/redash.rst

       bash setup-redash.sh

 #.
-If migrating from an old server:
+If migrating from an old server, restore the database dump and upgrade the database.

    #.
 Get the PostgreSQL credentials on the new server: